naavveenn/argocd/argo-rollout-canary/README.md

 ## 7. How Argo Rollouts Tracks Releases

 Argo Rollouts uses **selectors with unique hash values** to manage active and preview versions.
 These hash values determine which revision is active and can be viewed in the dashboard.
-> **By following this approach, you ensure smooth blue-green deployments with controlled rollouts and rollback capabilities in Minikube using Argo Rollouts.**
+> **By following this approach, you ensure smooth canary deployments with controlled rollouts and rollback capabilities in Minikube using Argo Rollouts.**